OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

 A best practice is to crawl the application first, either manually or with an automated tool.
-The goal is to check if all parts of the application leading to privileged information or actions are protected and a valid session token is required or not.
+The goal is to check if all parts of the application leading to privileged information or actions are protected and a valid session ID is required or not.

-Then, you can use the crawled requests within any intercepting proxy to try to manipulate session tokens:
+Then, you can use the crawled requests within any intercepting proxy to try to manipulate session IDs:
-- by modifying them into illegitimate ones (for instance, add 1 to the valid session token or delete parts of it).
+- by modifying them into illegitimate ones (for instance, add 1 to the valid session ID or delete parts of it).
 - by deleting a valid one in the request to test if the information and/or function of the application can still be accessed.
-- by trying to log out and re-log in again to check if the session token has changed or not.
+- by trying to log out and re-log in again to check if the session ID has changed or not.
 - when changing privilege level (step-up authentication).
 Try to use the former one (hence with a lower authorization level) to access the privileged part of the application.
-- by trying to re-use a session token after logging out.
+- by trying to re-use a session ID after logging out.

 Also the OWASP Testing Guide<sup>[1]</sup> should be consulted for more session management test cases.

 #### Remediation

-In order to offer proper protection against the attacks mentioned earlier, session tokens must:
+In order to offer proper protection against the attacks mentioned earlier, session IDs must:
 - always be created on the server side,
 - not be predictable (use proper length and entropy),
 - always be exchanged over secure connections (e.g. HTTPS),
 - be stored securely within the mobile app,
-- be verified when a user is trying to access privileged parts of an application (a session token must be valid and correspond to the proper level of authorization),
+- be verified when a user is trying to access privileged parts of an application (a session ID must be valid and correspond to the proper level of authorization),
 - be renewed when a user is asked to log in again to perform an operation requiring higher privileges and
 - be terminated on server side and deleted within the mobile app when a user logs out or after a specified timeout.

-It is strongly advised to use session token generators, that are build-in within the framework used, as they are more secure than building a custom one.
+It is strongly advised to use session ID generators that are build-in within the framework used, as they are more secure than building a custom one.
 Such generators exist for most frameworks and languages.

 #### References